d2s/Documentation/_posts/2018-04-10-Rsyncdaemon.md

 With a few tweaks it is possible to get RsyncOSX working with rsync daemon.
 Be aware of not utilizing ssh, transfer of data is not encrypted.
 This is probably not a problem on a local network, but I would not advise it on a public network (depends on what data is synchronized).

 The sample setup below is based upon a Ubuntu 19.04 server.
 How to get the rsync daemon up and running on the Ubuntu server is **not** part of this document.
 The rsync daemon on the server is setup to listen on port 873.
+It is also advised that the versions of rsync are equal on both client and server.

+The following lines are created on the server side in file: `/etc/rsyncd.conf`

 ```
-/etc/rsyncd.conf
 pid file = /var/run/rsyncd.pid
 lock file = /var/run/rsync.lock
 log file = /var/log/rsync.log